Fixing npm ERESOLVE Dependency Errors on Windows (with Screenshot)

 A quick fix for dependency tree conflicts when installing packages with npm on Windows

-If you've run into a nasty dependency error while running npm install
+If you've run into a nasty dependency error while running npm install on Windows, you’re not alone.

 Here’s an example of what it might look like: